 That’s a good reason to consider buying an Audi extended warranty or a third-party extended warranty.
 We’ve looked at both and have compiled the information you need to decide which would work best for you.
 After doing plenty of research on the best third-party extended warranty companies, we recommend giving one of our top picks a call for a price quote and a sample contract, which you could compare to Audi’s extended warranty plans.

-Below are our top picks for Audi extended warranty providers.
+Above are our top picks for Audi extended warranty providers.
 We recommend getting a minimum of 3 quotes to weigh your options, as costs vary based on location, vehicle, and more:

-Audi’s Extended Warranty Programs
+Audi’s Extended Warranty Coverage

 The Audi Vehicle Service Protection plans for new models are available in three coverage levels: Powertrain, Gold and Platinum.
 Coverage terms extend up to 10 years/120,000 miles.
 That term is measured from the vehicle’s original in-service date, so it really means you’d be getting a maximum extra 6 years/70,000 miles of coverage for a new Audi.